viertelvor4/dotfilesFork/README.md

 1. This repo is cloned into your user directory, under `~/.dotfiles`.
 1. Files in `/copy` are copied into `~/`. ([read more](#the-copy-step))
 1. Files in `/link` are symlinked into `~/`. ([read more](#the-link-step))
 1. You are prompted to choose scripts in `/init` to be executed.
-The installer attempts to only select relevant scripts, based on the detected OS and the script filename.
 1. Your chosen init scripts are executed (in alphanumeric order, hence the funky names). ([read more](#the-init-step))

 On subsequent runs, step 1 is skipped, step 2 just updates the already-existing repo, and step 5 remembers what you selected the last time.
 The other steps are the same.